appreciated/vortex-crud/README.md

-# FlowCMS
+# FlowCMS (Current working title)
 <img width="100" alt="image" src="./flow-cms.png"/>

-FlowCMS is a flexible high level extension for building applications using Vaadin Flow.
-It is designed to be easily extendable, enabling developers to customize both the backend and frontend to meet specific requirements.
+FlowCMS is a flexible high level abstraction for creating CRUD-style applications using Vaadin Flow much faster.
+It is designed to be easily extendable.
 Below is an overview of the architecture, technologies used, and configuration guidelines.
+Note that it is not meant to replace Flow at all, since not everything is CRUD.
+It is meant to speed up specific tasks.

 ## Tech-Stack
 - **Spring Boot** for backend API development and dependency injection
 - **Vaadin Flow** for frontend UI components
-- **HOCON** for flexible configuration
+- **HOCON** for a compact and readable configuration (also imports!)

 ## Core architecture and basic functions:
  -  **Modular UI system** - The UI has a modular structure, with renderers and factories working at different levels (e.g. Component List Factory, Renderer System).